szaumoor/ZS_ItemPack/README.md

 **Component 101:** Add Everburn Blade

-This component adds a new cool flaming +1 two-handed sword that is more powerful against demons, and also when wielded by tieflings.
+This component adds a new cool flaming +1 two-handed sword that acts as +3 vs. demons, and by default +2 when wielded by tieflings.
+It inflicts fire damage, which is enhanced when tieflings wield it, and demons cannot resist its flame.
+Available for BG2EE and BGEE

+Known issue: To bypass the fire immunity most fiends have, the sword will use a different method to reduce the current health of the demons, and this quantity will not be put in the combat log.

 **Component 102:** Add Bloodthirst

-This component adds a new evil-only, Bhaal-inspired crimson twisted dagger that is more likely to critically hit and reduces the resistance to piercing damage on targets.
+This component adds a new evil-only, Bhaal-inspired crimson twisted +3 dagger that increases the chances to critically hit, deals a minor extra amount of slashing damage due to its warped shape, and reduces the resistance to piercing damage on targets.
+In BG2, it's a +4 dagger, and Cespenar can upgrade it to a +6 version with 10,000 gold and a rogue stone.
+Available for BG2EE and BGEE.

 **Component 103:** Add Crimson Mischief

-This component adds an evil-only short sword that deals more damage the more wounded the target is, and can occassionally (4% chance) reduce the HP of the target by 20%.
+This component adds an evil-only +3 short sword that deals more damage the more wounded the target is, and can occassionally (4% chance) reduce the HP of the target by 20%.
+Cespenar can upgrade it to +5 in ToB with 12,500 gold and a rogue stone.
+Available for BG2EE and BGEE.

 **Component 104:** Add Assassin's Touch

-This component adds a new dagger that deals more damage to targets that are asleep, and allows thieves to use it more efficiently.
+This component adds a new +1 dagger that deals more damage to targets that are asleep, and allows thieves to use it more efficiently.
 Single-classed assassins get the most benefit out of it.
 Available for BG2EE and BGEE.
+In BG2EE, it is a +2 weapon, identical in every other respect.

 **Component 105:** Add Ritual Dagger

-This component adds a new dagger that is not very accurate but deals a good amount of damage.
-It can be used to get beneficial effects if you're willing to pay the price.
+This component adds a new magical +0 dagger that is not very accurate but deals a good amount of damage as a +2 dagger, may cause bleeding, and increases the damage of the wielder each time it spills blood for 7 seconds.
+It can be used to get more beneficial effects if you're willing to spill your own blood.
 Available for BG2EE and BGEE.

 **Component 106:** Add Cold Snap

-This component adds a new dagger that deals varying amounts of extra cold damage and may very briefly snap freeze some targets if they fail their saves.
+This component adds a new +1 dagger that deals varying amounts of extra cold damage and may very briefly snap freeze some targets if they fail their saves.
 Available for BG2EE and BGEE.
+In BG2EE, it is a +2 weapon, identical in every other respect.

 **Component 107:** Add Spell Siphon

-This component adds a new dagger which allows wizards and sorcerers to recall level 1 spells when something is killed with the dagger.
+This component adds a new +1 dagger which allows wizards and sorcerers to recall level 1 spells when something is killed with the dagger.
 On rare occasions, it will also restore level 2 spells.
 Available for BG2EE and BGEE.

 **Component 108:** Add Cruel Sting